-The Ansonia Nature and Recreation Center is a town owned and operated park located in Ansonia, Connecticut.
+The Ansonia Nature and Recreation Center is a city-owned and operated park located in Ansonia, Connecticut.

-The Ansonia Nature & Recreation Visitor Center houses several exhibits, provides space for our animal ambassadors.
-The unique visitor center, also know as the Schumacher Pavilion, was constructed in 1977 from Connecticut stone and glass is also the hub of the park with classrooms, a nature store, a small natural history library and office space.
+The Ansonia Nature & Recreation Visitor Center houses several exhibits, and provides space for our animal ambassadors.
+The unique visitor center, also known as the Schumacher Pavilion, was constructed in 1977 from Connecticut stone and glass and is also the hub of the park with classrooms, a nature store, a small natural history library, and office space.

 Building hours vary with the season.
 Office hours are from 9 to 5 daily with the exception of major holidays.

 Most of the animals exhibited at the Nature Center are here because they are unable to survive in the wild.
 Some are domesticated animals that were surrendered by their previous owners, others are injured wild animals that are now unable to hunt or escape from predators.
 The ANRC views these animals as ambassadors of their species and displays them in settings so visitors can appreciate their beauty, observe their behavior, and better understand their lives.

 E.T., our Ball Python, was found slithering down the halls of the Ansonia Middle School.
 These snakes–native to the savannas and grasslands of Africa–have become popular pets due to their docile temperament.
 Many people do not know that these snakes can live up to 30 years and often end up offering them up for adoption after having them for only a few years.
 E.T. is a huge part of our Animal Ambassador program and frequently travels with us to events!
 He’s the most chill animal here, at the Nature Center!